Divide

 , the block outputs the input value.
 If the value is/

 , the input data must be a square matrix (including a scalar as a degenerate case), and the block outputs the inverse matrix.
-For more information, see Sections Element-Wise Mode и Matrix Mode. -
+For more information, see Sections Element-by-element mode и Matrix mode. -

-The block has the amount of input data specified by an integer value.
-The input data is multiplied together in Element-wise mode or in Matrix mode as specified by the Multiplication parameter.
-For more information, see sections Element-Wise Mode и Matrix Mode.
+The block has the number of input data specified by an integer value.
+The input data is multiplied together in the

-A unquoted string of two or more characters * and /
+The parameter Number of inputs specifies an unquoted string of two or more

 character is multiplied by an output signal.
 Each output signal corresponding to the symbol